 On the one hand, zooming in on photos in the Library and Develop modules is incredibly simple and intuitive.
 Either click somewhere on the image or press Z and it’ll immediately zoom in.
 Click or press again to zoom back out.

-They apply in the Loupe View in both the Library and Develop modules.
+These apply in the Loupe View in both the Library and Develop modules.
 The Loupe View is the standard single-image view, as distinct from the multi-image Grid View.

-Zooming In or Out
+The Basics of Zooming In or Out

 There are different ways you can zoom in and out.

 One is to click somewhere in the image in the main panel.
 This probably the most intuitive.

 A second option is to use the keyboard shortcut Z. That toggles the zoom view based on the presets described below.